breakfastitem/AccessRefactoring/README.md

 All the classes in actions section had the same styling.
 Therefore I created a new class action and merged the 3 classes.

+Added Id's and classes to more specifically identify the html elements in the style sheet.

 I left the billboard element as a div because I didn't feel that there was an appropiate html element for that type of object.
 It is a style trend to include a billboard image and there are no html elements designed for its purpose.